 How Liposuction Works

 Liposuction is a surgical procedure that removes fat from specific body areas, such as the abdomen, hips, thighs, arms, and chin.
 It is performed using a cannula, a small tube inserted through a small incision in the skin.
-The cannula then suctions the fat cells from the targeted area.
+The cannula suctions the fat cells from the targeted area.

 The Ideal Candidate for Liposuction